CUFP/cufp.org/site/2014/call-for-presentations.md

-If you have experience using functional languages in a practical setting, we invite you to submit a proposal to give a talk at the event.
+If you have experience using functional languages in a practical setting, we invite you to submit a proposal to give a talk at the workshop.
 We're looking for two kinds of talks:

-**Retrospective talks** are typically 25 minutes long.
-Now that CUFP has run for more than a decade, we intend to invite past speakers to share what they’ve learned after a decade spent as commercial users of functional programming.
-We will favour experience reports that include technical content.
+**Experience reports** are typically 25 minutes long, and aim to inform participants about how functional programming plays out in real-world applications, focusing especially on lessons learned and insights gained.
+Experience reports don't need to be highly technical;
+reflections on the commercial, management, or software engineering aspects are, if anything, more important.

 **Technical talks** are also 25 minutes long, and should focus on teaching the audience something about a particular technique or